Incode-Technologies-Example-Repos/typescript-samples/angular-sample/README.md

 ## Context

-There are probably numerous ways to integrate JS / TS libaries in the Angular Framework.
-This samples shows one way of doing it to support Identity Verification.
+There are numerous ways to integrate JS / TS libraries in the Angular Framework.
+This samples shows how to integrate Incode's Web SDK with Angular JS to do Identity Verification.
+This sample is optimized for Mobile Web Onboarding.

 The sample illustrates the following techniques.